Differential graded cell 2-representations: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Ben Elias, Gustavo Jasso, and Marco Mackaay for helpful conversations related to this work.
-R.~L. is supported by a Nottingham Research Fellowship and V.~M. is supported by EPSRC grant EP/S017216/1.
+We further like to thank the referees for helpful comments on the manuscript.
+R.~L. was supported by a Nottingham Research Fellowship and V.~M. was supported by EPSRC grant EP/S017216/1.